chipweinberger/flutter_blue_plus/README.md

 // listen for disconnection
 device.connectionState.listen((BluetoothConnectionState state) async {
     if (state == BluetoothConnectionState.disconnected) {
-        // typically, start a periodic timer that tries to periodically reconnect.
+        // 1. typically, start a periodic timer that tries to
+        //    periodically reconnect, or just call connect() again right now
-        // Note: you must always re-discover services after disconnection!
+        // 2. you must always re-discover services after disconnection!
-    }
+        // 3. you should cancel subscriptions to all characteristics you listened to }
 });